- Jeopardy! is a popular game show hosted by Ken Jennings and Mayim Bialik.

 - Season 39 premiered September 12, 2022 and ended on July 28, 2023.

 - Mayim stepped away from Jeopardy! during season 39 due to the writers strike.

 - Season 40 will feature recycled questions and contestants amidst the strike.

 Season 39 of Jeopardy! premiered on September 12, 2022, and ended on July 28, 2023, with new permanent hosts Mayim Bialik and Ken Jennings.
-The beloved American game show is currently airing weekdays, though without its longtime host Alex Trebek, who tragically died in November 2020.
-Alex’s final showed aired on January 8, 2021, after which a lineup of guest hosts took over.
-In August, executive producer Mike Richards was named the host of the syndicated version, while actress Mayim Bialik was chosen to host the primetime specials and spinoff series.
-However, Mike had to step down due to past controversies, so Mayim and former champion Ken Jennings were named interim hosts until the end of 2021.
+The beloved American game show is without its longtime host Alex Trebek, who tragically died in November 2020.
+Alex’s final show aired on January 8, 2021, after which a lineup of guest hosts took over.
+In August 2021, executive producer Mike Richards was named the host of the syndicated version, while Mayim was chosen to host the primetime specials and spinoff series.
+However, Mike had to step down due to past controversies, so Mayim and Ken were named interim hosts before the change was made permanent.

 Ken Jennings is the current host of ‘Jeopardy!’

 Ken was the host Jeopardy! as season 39 wrapped up at the end of July 2023.
 He hosted the show from when the season premiered, in September 2022, until February 2023, when Mayim stepped in to host.
 She was supposed to host until the end of the season, in July 2023, but she stepped down in support of the striking writers in Hollywood, as mentioned above.
 Ken hosted the rest of season 39 which ended on July 28.
 He is the most famous former Jeopardy! champion and has the longest winning streak in the show’s history with 74 consecutive wins.
 He won $4.5 million as a contestant.